-European Other Gender % of Supervisors % of Supervisors % of
+Supervisors European American Other Ethnicity Gender Frequency % of Supervisors who self-select into a diversity category % of Supervisors who have lived abroad for at least one year % of Supervisors who speak a second language

-Supervisors American Ethnicity Frequency who self-select who have lived Supervisors

-into a diversity abroad for at least who speak a

-category one year second language

 Female 5 1 46%

 Male 7 1 54% 40 50 50

 Racial/ Cultural Breakdown 85% 15%

 MS Students European American Other Ethnicity Internat. or Global Students Gender Frequency % of Students who self-select into a diversity category % of Students who have lived abroad for at least one year % of Students who speak a second language

-Female 19 5 3 92% 0) 0 0
+Female 19 5 3 92%

 Male 2 0 0 8% 23 46 58

 Racial/ Cultural Break- down 77% 23% 12%

-PhD Students European American Other Ethnicity Internat. or Global Students Gender Frequency % of Students who self-select into a diversity % of Students who have lived abroad for at % of Students who speak a
+PhD Students European American Other Ethnicity Internat. or Global Students Gender Frequency % of Students who self-select into a diversity category % of Students who have lived abroad for at least one year % of Students who speak a second language

-Students Students category least one year second language

 Female 5 2 1 70%

 Male 2 1 0 30% 60 60 90

 Racial/ Cultural Break- down 70% 30% 10%

-^{}Diversity categories include standard options such as sexual orientation, age, socio-economics, disability, etc.
+\Diversity categories include standard options such as sexual orientation, age, socio-economics, disability, etc.